irenical/jindy/README.md

 ### What and Why
 Jindy is a configuration API for Java.

-Whether you use a database, a properties file or framework such as Apache Commons Configuration, Netflix's Archaius or one of your own, chances are you are forced to know which while you code your stuff.
+Whether you use a database, a properties file or a framework such as Apache Commons Configuration, Netflix's Archaius or one of your own, chances are you are forced to know which while you code your stuff.
 Much like in logging, configuration is needed in pretty much everything you do, and much like in logging you probably only need a simple stable API.